Bridging Filtering and Point-Splitting Approaches for Variable-Density Flows: Buoyancy-Driven Bubbly Flows

-We now verify the series expansion in eq.~\eqref{eq:favereu_expansion} for the case of large-density contrast 3$d$ incompressible bubbly flows (run {\tt R2} in table~\ref{tab.1dns_details}).
-We briefly describe below the one-phase formulation of the Navier-Stokes equations used to study multiphase flows:
+We now verify the series expansion in eq.~\eqref{eq:favereu_expansion} for the case of dilute (volume fraction $\approx3.2\%$) 3$d$ incompressible bubbly flows (run {\tt R2} in table~\ref{tab.1dns_details}).
+The one-phase formulation of the Navier-Stokes equations for multiphase flows is~\cite{BUNNER_TRYGGVASON_2002}: